 In all fairness, Austen did predict that Emma wouldn’t be a character many people would like, except Austen herself.
 A shame for me since there isn’t really much else that goes on in the story to divert from the meddling.

-Then there are the costumes.
-The costumes are definitely my favourite thing about Emma overall.
+Then there are the costumes, which are my favourite thing about Emma overall.
 Particularly the clothes on Austen’s heroine.
 Said attire proved absolutely key in keeping me watching all the way through.

 Last but not least, we have the confession of romantic feelings under the tree towards the end, I really enjoyed how the moment was captured.